All funding news

 Investor undisclosed

-Generalist AI builds general-purpose AI models and infrastructure for enterprise applications.
+Philo AI builds AI solutions for enterprise customers.

 $10MSeries A